alpacahq/user-docs/content/api-documentation/api-v2/_index.md

 ## General Rules
 ### Time Format and Time Zone
-All date time type inputs and outputs are serialized according to [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) (more specifically [RFC3339](https://tools.ietf.org/html/rfc3339)).
+Most date time type inputs and outputs are serialized according to [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) (more specifically [RFC3339](https://tools.ietf.org/html/rfc3339)).
 The communication does not assume a particular time zone, and this date time serialization denominates the time offset of each value.
+An exception to this rule is the Calendar endpoint, which for example, accepts date strings of the format "%Y-%m-%d".

 ### Numbers
 Decimal numbers are returned as strings to preserve full precision across